What is CBD Oil?

 ZERO-THC: Our proprietary manufacturing uses chromatography to remove THC but retains all other synergistic molecules in hemp oil.
-The removal of THC combined with preservation of diverse cannabinoids, terpenes, lipids, and flavonoids, ensures that the full spectrum nature of out oil is preserved.
+The removal of THC combined with preservation of diverse cannabinoids, terpenes, lipids, and flavonoids, ensures that the full spectrum nature of our oil is preserved.
 The full-spectrum oil is what is responsible for the entourage effect, which makes our hemp oil medicinal in nature.

 NANO-TECHNOLOGY: The technical term is actually nanoemulsion, but that doesn’t roll off the tongue as well as nanotechnology so we’ll stick with the latter term for now.

-The water soluble hemp oil is a nanoemulsion (very small hemp oil droplets dispersed in the formula), which ensure very high absorption efficiency in the blood upon ingestion.
-The nanoemulsion based oil is absorbed into the blood stream four-times higher than regular hemp oil and works quickly on a full or empty stomach.
+The water-soluble hemp oil is a nanoemulsion (very small hemp oil droplets dispersed in the formula), which ensure very high absorption efficiency in the blood upon ingestion.
+The nanoemulsion-based oil is absorbed into the bloodstream four-times higher than regular hemp oil and works quickly on a full or empty stomach.

-Basically if your buying CBD oil that isn’t formulated with nanotechnology then you’re going to be waiting on average an extra 45 minutes to an hour for the hemp extract to kick into your bloodstream.
+Basically if you're buying CBD oil that isn’t formulated with nanotechnology then you’re going to be waiting on average an extra 45 minutes to an hour for the hemp extract to kick into your bloodstream.